puppetlabs/device_manager/README.md

 Specifies whether to automatically run `puppet device` during each `puppet agent` run on the Puppet agent.

-Setting `autorun` to true will create an Exec resource for all devices on the Puppet agent.
-On versions of Puppet (Puppet 5.x.x or higher) that support `puppet device --target`, setting `autorun` to true will create an Exec resource for each device on the Puppet agent.
+Setting `run_via_exec` to true will create an Exec resource for all devices on the Puppet agent.
+On versions of Puppet (Puppet 5.x.x or higher) that support `puppet device --target`, setting `run_via_exec` to true will create an Exec resource for each device on the Puppet agent.
 Note that this will increase the execution time of a `puppet agent` run by the execution time of each `puppet device` run.

 ## Orchestration